jsoma/tabletop/README.md

 window.addEventListener('DOMContentLoaded', init)
 ```

-> Google broke some MORE stuff, so while this will work you'll need to [jump through a few hoops](https://github.com/jsoma/tabletop/issues/189).

 One important note is **this won't work with Publish to Web if you have an organizational account.** Like if I use my `@columbia.edu` account Google pretends I'm a terrible criminal and won't give me access via Papa Parse.

 This also won't work if you're opening up an html file on your computer like a Normal Person, it requires you to either put it on the internet or run a local server.
 There are worse things, I guess.

 But hey, as of September 2020 it's this way or the highway!

+> Google broke some MORE stuff, so you just plan might not be able to do this any more.
+If it's a PRIVATE project, you can get an API key and [jump through a few hoops](https://github.com/jsoma/tabletop/issues/189).
+But beware that this [exposes your API key to anyone visiting the site](https://github.com/jsoma/tabletop/issues/187#issuecomment-650942492), which allows people to do whatever they want with your data and run up bills on your end, so you probably don't want this on something facing the world.

 ## But let's pretend Tabletop isn't leaving